DanielaIacoboaea/Operating-Systems/README.md

 #### Three Easy Pieces

-This repository holds a number of projects used to develop a better understanding of how an Operating System works, based on the book and online course **Operating Systems**, *Three Easy Pieces*.
+This repository holds my notes and a number of projects used to develop a better understanding of how an Operating System works, based on the book and online course **Operating Systems**, *Three Easy Pieces*.

 Types of projects inside **[Virtualization](/Virtualization)**, **[Concurrency](/Concurrency)** and **[Persistance](/Persistance)** are: